-The International Studies Program is an undergraduate program offered by the Consortium for Transatlantic Studies (CTSS) in collaboration with Instituto Franklin-UAH.
+The International Studies Program is an undergraduate program offered by the Consortium for Transatlantic Studies and Scholarship (CTSS) in collaboration with Instituto Franklin-UAH.

 The program’s aim is to promote knowledge and understanding of the historical, cultural, political, economic and social relations between both sides of the Atlantic Ocean.
 It has a comprehensive international nature since it involves professors and students from different universities around the world.
 All courses explore specific topics from an international perspective.
 In addition, classes take place in Spain, so participants can have a unique experience of in-depth immersion into the country’s customs, traditions, language and culture.